danriti/moleskine/README.md

 moleskine
 =========

-A collection of my writing for other blogs.
+A collection of my scribbles for other blogs.